 - Chardonnay: A buttery Chardonnay can pair well with bloomy rinds, but a crisp, fruity Chardonnay is usually a better match since it contrasts with the richness of the cheese.

-- Pinto Grigio and Sauvignon Blanc: Crisp, refreshing, and clean flavors can cut the richness of bloomy rind cheeses nicely
+- Pinot Grigio and Sauvignon Blanc: Crisp, refreshing, and clean flavors can cut the richness of bloomy rind cheeses nicely

 - Sparkling Wines: Bubbles are often a perfect contrast to the buttery texture of certain bloomy rind cheeses